 The importance of document control

-The first step to effective document management for healthcare is understanding the importance of document control.
+The first step to effective document management for healthcare is having good document control.
 Document control means you have a plan in place for managing information that mitigates risk and governs document quality.

-When you implement policies on how to handle your information, you can ensure compliance with governing bodies.
-This will protect your organization, its employees, and the patients they serve.
+When you implement policies on how to handle your information, you can ensure compliance with your organization's various governing bodies, as well as your human resources department.
+This will protect your organization, your employees, and the patients you serve.

 You already know that your organization deals with highly sensitive information.
-One wrong move could lead to significantly negative outcomes.
+One wrong move could lead to significant negative outcomes.

-Of course, HIPAA is a major part of compliance for protecting health information.
-However, there are a number of other agencies and regulatory bodies to consider at both the state and federal level.
+HIPAA is a major part of compliance for protecting health information.
+However, there are a number of other agencies and regulatory bodies to consider at both the state and federal levels.
 These agencies include the following, among others: